tenet-org/tenet-docs/docs/tokenomics/gauge-voting.md

 # Gauge Voting

-veTENET owners have voting power within the native gauge system of TENET.
+veTENET owners have voting power within the native gauge system of Tenet.

-New TENET tokens are continuously emitted to various reward sinks to ensure healthy operation of the blockchain and the infrastructure built on top.
+New TENET tokens are continuously emitted to various reward sinks to ensure healthy operation of the blockchain and the infrastructure built on top of it, as well as third party protocols on other chains that utilise Tenet's products.

 veTENET owners decide where these newly created TENET tokens are distributed to.